ericwang184/cse15l-lab-reports/lab3.md

 ```
 findresults.txt:written_2/travel_guides/berlitz1/HandRIsrael.txt
 ```

 I found out how the grep -r command line option works at this [link](https://www.computerhope.com/unix/ugrep.htm)
 ## grep -n command line option
-This is the first example of the grep -n command option
+This is the first example of the grep -n command option.
 ```
 [cs15lwi23aqw@ieng6-201]:skill-demo1-data:483$ grep -n "in fact" written_2/*/*/*/*
 written_2/non-fiction/OUP/Abernathy/ch14.txt:17:Note that the information and manufacturing practices examined here are not specific to the apparel industry—in fact, most were originally introduced in other sectors—but are applicable to a wide variety of consumer product industries.
 We focus on the retail-apparel channel because HCTAR’s surveys provide extensive evidence for the ways in which apparel suppliers are changing.
 Even if suppliers in other businesses will not make the specific operational changes of an apparel-maker, an increasing number are establishing information links with other channel players and combining information use with technologies and work practices to speed up order processing.
 For example, textile firms that supply retailers directly with their own products may have to combine equivalent information technologies with manufacturing innovations in finishing lines that shorten production cycles in order to gain competitive advantage.
 Much of what we have learned about the determinants of success for apparel suppliers can be applied to comparable situations faced by businesses in other retail-driven industries.